 B.1.
-Payments based on variable input use
+Based on variable input use

-Input subsidy programme (price subsidies to fertilizes, chemical and other input)

-Subsidy made to compensate state-owned agricultural input manufacturers' losses resulting from selling their products to farmers at the state administered price for the purpose of reducing farmers' production cost.
+Input subsidy programme (price subsidies to fertilizes, chemical and other input), (1993-2007): Subsidy made to compensate state-owned agricultural input manufacturers' losses resulting from selling their products to farmers at the state administered price for the purpose of reducing farmers' production cost.
 Fertiliser, pesticide and mulching film costs were covered.